gnehz972/word4you/README.md

 4. **Save to notebook** for future reference
 5. **Version control** automatically commits your learning progress

-The tool is available in both **Python** and **Rust** implementations, giving you flexibility in deployment and performance preferences.

 ## 🌟 Features

 - **AI-Powered Explanations**: Get comprehensive word explanations using Google Gemini API